 Staff working and testing schedules

 Four typical staff work week schedules were identified using K-means clustering from CDCR operations records.
 Most common was a four-day work week in which the staff member worked four consecutive days (e.g., Monday-Thursday), though the first day of the workweek varied across staff (Figure 2).
 Work shifts also tended to show consistent patterns.
 Staff typically worked eight hours during either the morning, evening, or night shift, though alternating between morning and evening shifts, and taking on an additional shift was also common.
-These work schedules were used to generate a realistic representation of staff working conditions in model simulations.
+These work schedules were used to generate a realistic representation of staff schedules in model simulations.
 Tests were most often administered on Tuesdays (if the staff had Tuesday in their typical workweek) regardless of whether it was the first day of the staff’s workweek.
 Testing on Wednesday and Thursday was also common across work schedules.
 Test results were usually returned on the same day or the day after specimen collection and almost all test results were received within 2 days of specimen collection.

 Figure 2.
 Staff work and testing schedules.
 Four typical weekly work schedules (y-axis) were identified among CDCR custody staff.
 These include a Monday to Thursday workweek (N=5969 staff), a Tuesday to Saturday workweek (N=9243 staff), a Thursday to Sunday workweek (N=6180 staff), and a Saturday to Tuesday workweek (N=6936 staff).
 The red shading shows the mean proportion of staff workdays that consist of a particular day of the week (x-axis; i.e. darker shades of red indicate that staff with the specified schedule very commonly work on that day).
 The size of the black circles represents the mean proportion of the total number of tests administered to each group that were given on the specified day.